NameRX/ACV_12bit_converter/README.md

 # Adobe *.acv to Android TV Panel 12-bit Gamma Curves Converter

-This project is a Python application designed for graphical visualization and conversion of Adobe ACV files commonly used to store tone curves for image processing.
+This project is a Python application designed for graphical visualization and conversion of Adobe ACV files.
 It includes a main script that reads an `*.acv` file, draws curves plot, and converts curves data into a format suitable for Android TV panel calibration.
 And an additional script, that decodes 12bit HEX `gamma_table_x` values and draws a plot with RGB curves.

 <img src="https://github.com/NameRX/ACV_12bit_converter/blob/main/Adobe_AE_curves_screenshot.png" height="520" alt="Screenshot of Adobe_curves"> <img src="https://github.com/NameRX/ACV_12bit_converter/blob/main/ACV_12bit_converter_screenshot.png" height="520" alt="Screenshot of ACV conversion">